Nmartinez167/ticket-lifecycle-/README.md

 <h2>Lifecycle Stages</h2>

-Project Summary
+<h2>Project Summary<h2>
 This phase of the osTicket implementation focused on showcasing the end-to-end workflow of a support ticket.
 It highlights how osTicket is used to intake, triage, prioritize, and resolve user issues in a structured, SLA-compliant environment.
 By leveraging osTicket’s built-in tools, I helped optimize the ticketing process to reduce resolution times and enhance support team responsiveness.

 Ticket Lifecycle Stages
 Ticket Creation (Intake):

-Tickets are initiated by users or agents via the web portal or email.
+-Tickets are initiated by users or agents via the web portal or email.

-Each ticket captures essential information to categorize and route the issue effectively.
+-Each ticket captures essential information to categorize and route the issue effectively.

-Assignment & Initial Communication:
+-Assignment & Initial Communication:

-Tickets are automatically assigned to appropriate departments or agents.
+-Tickets are automatically assigned to appropriate departments or agents.

-The support agent initiates contact with the user, confirms details, and sets expectations.
+-The support agent initiates contact with the user, confirms details, and sets expectations.

-Issue Resolution Process:
+-Issue Resolution Process:

-Agents investigate and troubleshoot the issue, providing progress updates as needed.
+-Agents investigate and troubleshoot the issue, providing progress updates as needed.

-Collaboration or escalation is initiated if the issue requires specialized support.
+-Collaboration or escalation is initiated if the issue requires specialized support.

-Resolution & Closure:
+-Resolution & Closure:

-Once the issue is resolved, the agent confirms resolution with the user.
+-Once the issue is resolved, the agent confirms resolution with the user.

-The ticket is then closed, with all actions and communications logged for future reference.
+-The ticket is then closed, with all actions and communications logged for future reference.

-SLA-Driven Ticket Prioritization
+-SLA-Driven Ticket Prioritization
 To ensure time-sensitive issues are addressed appropriately, tickets were prioritized using SLAs based on severity:

-Sev-A | Critical (1 Hour, 24/7):
+<h2>Sev-A<h2> | Critical (1 Hour, 24/7):
 For high-impact incidents (e.g., full system outages such as mobile or online banking downtime).
 Immediate escalation to the SysAdmins team with a 1-hour resolution window.

-Sev-B | High (4 Hours, 24/7):
+<h2>Sev-B<h2> | High (4 Hours, 24/7):
 For important but non-critical issues (e.g., urgent software requests like Adobe for accounting).
 Resolved within 4 hours, available around the clock.

-Sev-B/C | Moderate (2 Hours, Business Hours):
+<h2>Sev-B/C<h2> | Moderate (2 Hours, Business Hours):
 For lower-priority issues (e.g., system slowness on executive workstations).
 Addressed during business hours with a 2-hour resolution window.

 This SLA framework helped ensure a balance between urgent resolutions and routine support tasks, improving overall help desk performance and accountability.